 Groundwater Resources.
-Excavations associated with construction of the Proposed Project are not expected to exceed 10 feet in depth and reach the expected groundwater table depth of 100 feet below ground surface, and thus will not directly affect underlying groundwater resources.
-The Proposed Project components will not require water use and will not require any water connection to an existing source.
+Excavations associated with construction of the Proposed Project are not expected to exceed 10 feet in depth, which is above the expected groundwater table depth of 100 feet below ground surface and thus will not directly affect underlying groundwater resources.
+The Proposed Project's operational components will not require water use and will not require any water connection to an existing source.
 Under the Proposed Action, no significant impacts to groundwater resources are anticipated.